Amazing China: Name

 The Chinese title of the film is "厉害了, 我的国" (lìhaile, wǒde guó roughly translates to "Amazing, My Country"), and derives from the online slang expression "厉害了，我的哥", meaning "bravo, my brother", often used by several official social media accounts of state organizations like the Communist Youth League of China.

 Content

 The content of the film is from a six-episode TV documentary with the same English title shown in 2017 (Chinese title: 辉煌中国), which includes the construction of the China Railway High-speed, the Hong Kong-Zhuhai-Macau Bridge and the Five-hundred-meter Aperture Spherical radio Telescope.

+The film highlights China's achievements during Xi Jinping's tenure, particularly major manufacturing, infrastructure, science and technology, and military projects.

 Huajian Group, a Chinese shoe making company hiring thousands of workers in Ethiopia, was portrayed in the film as a model of "introducing China's experience of prosperity to Africa."
 According to a report of the Associated Press, however, the company's Ethiopian workers complained about low wages, the lack of safety equipment, forced labor and not being permitted to form a trade union.

-The documentary ends with a song performed by pop singer Sun Nan.
+The documentary ends with "New World", a song performed by pop singer Sun Nan.